-Maybe if I say so I am already-already creating some trouble or misunderstanding, because form itself is emptiness, and emptiness itself is form.
+Maybe if I say so I am already creating some trouble or misunderstanding, because form itself is emptiness, and emptiness itself is form.
 We cannot say "create" or "to give form" or anything like that.
-But so that, you know, you can understand what I am saying easier, I am saying this way.
+But so that you can understand what I am saying easier, I am saying this way.
 And this kind of thing which could be understood by practice, by zazen practice, you cannot accept this kind of truth by thinking mind.

-Anyway, I want to introduce you [to] some saying: Tamban-kan.
-Tamban-kan [S.R. says each syllable separately].
+Anyway, I want to introduce you to some saying: Tamban-kan.
+Tam-ban-kan [S.R. says each syllable separately].

-And how to, you know, how to get rid of stickiness of our mind is our practice.
+And how to get rid of stickiness of our mind is our practice.
 Our mind is very sticky.
-We easily stick to something-some idea, or speciality or equality, or man or woman, teacher or disciple, you know.
+We easily stick to something-some idea, or speciality or equality, or man or woman, teacher or disciple.
 We easily stick to some idea.
-I am disciple, you know.
+I am disciple.
 But you are not always disciple.
 Teacher is not always a teacher.
 Teacher could be sometime student.
 So we shouldn't stick to the idea of teacher or disciple.
 That is real freedom.

-So-so that we can [be] free from sticky, you know-stickiness of our thinking mind or emotional feeling, we practice zazen.
+So that we can be free from stickiness of our thinking mind or emotional feeling, we practice zazen.
 And if you will practice zazen, your character will be more and more clear and simple.
-Your-if someone say, "You are student."
+If someone says, "You are student."
 "Yes, I am student."
 [Laughs.]
-And if someone say, "You are teacher."
+And if someone says, "You are teacher."
 "Yes, I am teacher."
-No stickiness, you know.
+No stickiness.
 "You are like a man."
 "Yes, maybe so."
 [Laughs.]
 "You are like a woman."
 "Yes, it is so."
 No stickiness in accepting various idea.
-So you have freedom, you know.
+So you have freedom.
 That is how you attain freedom.
 That is the point of practice.

 And many teachers or many people have pretty difficult time to get rid of this kind of stickiness of human mind.
 So you should remember this point, and you shouldn't lose the point of practice or study.
 So whatever you do it is study.
-If you eat something, you know-if you don't say "I like this" or "I don't like it," then that is freedom.
-If you eat something, you know, well-cooked, you should, you know, appreciate the taste of it.
+If you eat something, if you don't say "I like this" or "I don't like it," then that is freedom.
+If you eat something well-cooked, you should appreciate the taste of it.
 If it is raw, it is also good [laughs, laughter].
 That is how to get out of stickiness-stickiness of our feeling.
 "Everything is good."
 Then you are free-you have freedom.

 So you shouldn't be concerned about what people may say about you.
 You know, it is okay.
 Whatever they say it may be so [laughs, laughter].
 As they say so, maybe so [laughs].
 But because of your sticky mind, you say, "No, I am not so."
 [Laughs.]
 Then you will lose your freedom.
 You make your world narrow-small for you.
 Wherever you go you have freedom if you are free from the idea of sticky mind, if you do not carry a board on your shoulder.
 It is very heavy-actually very heavy.
 Because of this board you will suffer a lot [laughs].
 Tamban-kan.
-Kan means
+Kan means "fellow."

-"fellow," you know.
 Exact translation is "fellow."
 Tam-ban-kan.
 Tamban-kan.

-And we-we have this kind of technical term: $aku-by\bar{o}d\bar{o}$.
-"Wrong," you know-"wrong equality."
+And we have this kind of technical term: aku-byodo. [aku (wrong); byodo (equality).]
+"Wrong equality."
 Wrong-when you stick to the idea of equality, that is wrong equality.
 If you stick to the idea of equality, you want everyone the same size.
 You will be too high.
 Chuck Hoy is extra high.
 So we must cut their head [laughs, laughter] to make them equal.
-That is, you know, wrong equality.
+That is wrong equality.